A Step-by-Step Guide to Homebuying

 Ask for Contingencies

 Sometimes deals fall apart and you want to ensure you are protected.
 Ensure your offer is contingent on obtaining financing, a satisfactory inspection and a reasonable appraisal.
-In the event anyone of those items fails you will not be contractually obligated.
+In the event any one of those items fails you will not be contractually obligated.

 Make Sure You Are Provided Enough Time For Closing

 It is not uncommon for a seller or their agent to attempt to rush the deal by requiring a closing within an unreasonable amount of time.
-While some loans can be processed more quickly than others, you should ask for a minimum of thirty days to close.
+While some loans can be processed more quickly than others, you should ask for a minimum of 60 days to close.

 Be Prepared to Accept Their Counter-Offer